-Life is a roller coaster of situations and emotions, full of highs and lows.
+Life is a roller coaster of situations and emotions.

 We know how to handle the easy and fun times.
 How does God want us to respond when life gets tough?